Bluehost review - one year later

 Obviously, Bluehost doesn’t have infinite resources backed into every shared server, but just by taking out the most poorly coded addon I was able to handle the front page Digg-effect “back in the day” when stories on the front page stayed up long enough to collect thousands of votes.

-Know your audience: My second and third social media submission successes were on the same political site - and they were largely successful because I knew who I was writing for and what types of news they wanted to hear.
-Seriously, hang out on these social sites and participate - you’ll figure out what they want to hear.
+Know your audience: My second and third social media submission successes were on the same political site – and they were largely successful because I knew who I was writing for and what types of news they wanted to hear.
+Seriously, hang out on these social sites and participate – you’ll figure out what they want to read!

 Anyway, with the old mod replaced by a new one, my second and third trips to the front page of social bookmarking sites went flawlessly.
 Even with about 10,000 visitors in each of the two days, pages would load quickly and there was never a delay.
 Now that my sites are moderately efficient, I won’t be worrying about too much traffic.
-But for dynamic sites with heavy conversation, you’ll probably need to find some private hosting services.

 Bluehost software and usability review: